claint76/inivation-docs/Others/Student_projects.md

 of the project is the software implementation of an event­-based Deep Neural Network architecture capable of achieving detection of humans.

-The student will work in collaboration with IniLabs scientists and they will help in collecting a labeled database of DVS recordings.
+The student will work in collaboration with iniVation scientists and they will help in collecting a labeled database of DVS recordings.
 After that, the student should develop a spiking Deep Neural Network architecture for human recognition.
 Currently most applications of DNNs